borismus/device.js/README.md

 Device.js does some checks and will use client-side redirection to point users to the right version of your webapp.
 Client-side redirection can have a performance overhead (though I haven't measured it).
+If you find this is true, you can keep your DOM the same, still using the SEO-friendly `<link rel="alternate">` tags, but simply remove the device.js script and do your own server-side UA-based pushing.